MuckerMayhem/TestBot/README.md

 # TestBot

 A now somewhat but not really sooper dooper bot.
 This bot is currently a private bot designed specifically for one server, but this may change in the future.

+Need more information?
+Visit the [wiki](https://github.com/ColeTheKing/TestBot/wiki)

 ## Current commands